raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 title: Sample data
 ---

 The Desktop version of the Flight OS also contains a `Data` folder with sample data from a previous mission, which can be used to help test and refine your code.
+You can also download this [sample data](https://rpf.io/ap-sample-data) separately.

 #### Sensor readings